HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/gun_locker.md

-The **Gun Locker** is an obstacle and was added in the added in the [v0.19.0](https://github.com/HasangerGames/suroi/releases/tag/v0.19.0) "High-Caliber Negotiations" update on September 22nd, 2024.
+The **Gun Locker** is an obstacle and was added in the [v0.19.0](https://github.com/HasangerGames/suroi/releases/tag/v0.19.0) "High-Caliber Negotiations" update on September 22nd, 2024.
 It has a high chance to drop high quality guns but can only be broken using certain melee weapons.

 # Location and Spawning